Zhangyudan0208/ml-bigdata-justice-iam/README.md

 This folder includes the resulting groupings of countries based on the applied methods:

+- **File 1-Lists_HC.docx**
-- **File 1-Lists_HC.docx: the justice-stratified county group lists from the Hierarchical-Clustering**
+  The justice-stratified county group lists from the Hierarchical-Clustering
+- **File 2-Lists_TSC_DTW.docx**
-- **File 2-Lists_TSC_DTW.docx: the justice-stratified county group lists from the Time Series Cluster with Dynamic Time Warping (TSC-DTW)**
+  The justice-stratified county group lists from the Time Series Cluster with Dynamic Time Warping (TSC-DTW)
+- **File 3-Lists_MOO.docx**
-- **File 3-Lists_MOO.docx: the justice-stratified county group lists from the Multi-objective Optimization (based on pymoo)**
+  The justice-stratified county group lists from the Multi-objective Optimization (based on pymoo)

 Each file lists the resulting country groups formed under different methodological approaches, used in justice-based IAM scenario testing.